francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 ~~~~
 {: #fig-fec-window-frame title="FEC_WINDOW frame format"}

-The Window Epoch field is a unique identifier increasing by exactly one
+The FEC Window Epoch field is a unique identifier for the announced window.
-for each new FEC_WINDOW frame sent by the FEC receiver.
+The first epoch is set to 0.
+Each time a new FEC_WINDOW frame is sent,
+the FEC Window Epoch field is increased by exactly one.

 The Window Size field indicates the number of symbols that can be stored
 simultaneously by the receiver.
 The Window Size value overrides the